foryVERX/Overwatch-Server-Selector/README.md

 Please reach out if you want to help or have a question, discord: VERX#2227

-[DOWNLOAD MINA OVERWATCH SERVER SELECTOR V2.0.0](https://drive.google.com/file/d/1GLZXNddyA3bS6wbOjaj-6-uGWErIPgfW/view?usp=sharing)
+For better experiance run as administrator but it is not manditory, you will have to approve each command in UAC [DOWNLOAD MINA OVERWATCH SERVER SELECTOR V2.0.0](https://drive.google.com/file/d/1GLZXNddyA3bS6wbOjaj-6-uGWErIPgfW/view?usp=sharing)

 # MINA OVERWATCH SERVER SELECTOR V1.0.0
 -Only support EU TO ME and vice versa.

-[DOWNLOAD MINA OVERWATCH SERVER SELECTOR V1.0.0](https://drive.google.com/file/d/16v0kw9dUi-mNuzWB6i4_lPkrAkY-bM3U/view?usp=sharing)
+For better experiance run as administrator but it is not manditory, you will have to approve each command in UAC [DOWNLOAD MINA OVERWATCH SERVER SELECTOR V1.0.0](https://drive.google.com/file/d/16v0kw9dUi-mNuzWB6i4_lPkrAkY-bM3U/view?usp=sharing)